 - Dr Angela Taylor

 - Dr Dan Tennant

 - Professor Barry Potter (University of Oxford)

 - Dr Atul Purohit (Imperial College London)

 - Professor Philippa Saunders (University of Edinburgh)

 - Dr Christopher Ireson (Pharmidex Ltd.)

-- Prof Lou Metherill (Queen Mary’s University, London)
+- Professor Lou Metherill (Queen Mary’s University, London)

-- Prof Ulrike Grienke (University of Vienna, Austria)
+- Professor Ulrike Grienke (University of Vienna, Austria)

 - Dr Mohammad El-Gamal (University of Sharjah, UAE)